 Dosage for preventing DVT after a hip or knee replacement

-After hip or knee replacement surgery, you have a higher risk for getting a DVT or PE.
+After hip or knee replacement surgery, you have a higher risk of getting a DVT or PE.
 To prevent these blood clots, you’ll start taking Eliquis 12 to 24 hours after your surgery.
 Your healthcare professional will check to make sure the bleeding from your surgery has stopped before you take your first dose of the drug.

 Your dosage of Eliquis will depend on whether you’ve had your hip or knee replaced.
 Typical dosages to prevent blood clots after these surgeries are as follows: